Sieep-Coding/Sieep-Coding/README.md

 # Sieep

-Experienced full-stack engineer specializing in data and business intelligence. 🛠
+Experienced full-stack developer specializing in data and business intelligence. 🛠

 Led development of websites, dashboards, desktop applications, developer tools, and more! 💻